tapis-project/documentation/source/technical/apps.rst

 -----------------
 Permissions
 -----------------
+The permissions model allows for fine grained access control of Tapis applications.

-At application creation time the owner is given full authorization.
-Authorizations for other users must be granted in separate API calls.
+At application creation time the owner is given full access to the application.
-Permissions may be granted and revoked through the applications API.
+Permissions for other users may be granted and revoked through the applications API.
 Please note that grants and revokes through this service only impact the default role for the user.
 A user may still have access through permissions in another role.
 So even after revoking permissions through this service when permissions are retrieved the access may